 Outside, you’ll see gorgeous Byzantine architecture.
 Inside, you can admire intricate mosaics and other relics.
 For an unforgettable experience, you should definitely consider a guided tour that takes you to both Saint Mark’s Basilica and Doge’s Palace.

 To get to these popular tourist attractions, you can step onto a Vaporetto for a trip (they’re quite affordable) through the Venetian canals.
 Alternatively, you can reach the basilica on foot, but keep in mind that it’s on the southern end of Venice.
 The closest bridge is the Ponte dell’Accademia.

 34. Empire State Building, The United States

-This 102 story Art Deco building in midtown Manhattan was built over 1930 and 1931.
+This 102-story Art Deco building in midtown Manhattan was built between 1930 and 1931.
 The name comes from the nickname for the state of New York – the Empire State.